 2. HSBC mega-deal

-Another obvious reason is Royal Bank’s acquisition of HSBC’s Canadian unit.
-All HSBC offices in the country are set to open as RBC branches on April 1, 2024.
-This means Royal Bank will be adding over 780,000 HSBC clients across the nation to its already enormous portfolio.
+Another reason is Royal Bank’s acquisition of HSBC’s Canadian unit.
+All HSBC offices in the country are now open as RBC branches and with this comes more than 780,000 HSBC clients across the nation.

-The merger, which is one of the largest in Canada’s banking history, can also push RBC share price even higher and enable the financial giant to pay even juicier dividends down the road.
+The merger, which is one of the largest in Canada’s banking history, has also pushed RBC share price even higher.
+This has allowed the financial giant to pay juicier dividends.

 3. Strong earnings

-The banking heavyweight also finished the fiscal year with a common equity tier one (CET1) ratio of 14.5%, exceeding the 11.5% requirement set by regulators.
+The banking heavyweight finished the fiscal year with a slight dip in common equity tier one (CET1) ratio.
+Despite that, the 13.2 percent it registered still exceeded the 11.5 percent requirement set by regulators.
 This also translates into billions of dollars in excess cash, giving Royal Bank plenty of extra funding to ride out market volatility.
 A good portion of this cushion, however, has been set aside for the HSBC mega-deal.

 4. Dividend yield